ssolmonson/chosenCuisine-client/README.md

 # Chosen Cuisine README

-An application to help track workouts and randomize a specific group of exercises when you just aren't sure what to do.
+An application used to keep track of restaurants that you desire to dine at.
+This will allow users to view the location of their restaurant as well as rate the place, say after a dining there.

 ![Homepage]